victozpark/Logger/README.md

 }
 ```
 ----
-Please let me know if there are any bugs or features you would like to use. <br>
+Please let me know if there is any bug or feature you would like to use. <br>
 Thank you. :)